Euro 2022: Stadiums proving a headache for organizers | DW | 09.07.2022

 This high standard was bound to prove unreachable at points in the tournament, but the second match already fell short.
 Only about 9,000 of St. Mary’s Stadium’s 31,000 seats were full for Norway’s 4-1 triumph over Northern Ireland in Southampton.

-In a sense 9,000 fans is a decent turnout, and attendances improved at other early group stage matches, with 16,891 at MK Stadium and 15,746 at Brentford Community Stadium.
+Nine thousand fans is a decent turnout, and attendance improved at other early group-stage matches, with 16,891 at MK Stadium and 15,746 at Brentford Community Stadium.
 Still, supporters being vastly outnumbered by empty seats removes much of the spectacle from a Euros match.
 It’s a factor even players consider.

 Tournament organizers, the English FA and UEFA, face a difficult challenge.
 While interest in the women’s game has exploded in recent years, growth has often been uneven.
 Top teams have toppled numerous attendance records, but interest in smaller sides has grown at a slower clip.
 That makes estimating demand for non-marquee matchups difficult.